Continuous Conditional Generative Adversarial Networks: Novel Empirical Losses and Label Input Mechanisms: Introduction

 \item In Sections \ref{sec:experiment} and \ref{sec:experiment_hd}, we propose two new benchmark datasets, RC-49 and Cell-200, for generative image modeling conditional on regression labels, since very few benchmark datasets are suitable for the studied continuous scenario.
 We conduct extensive experiments on four benchmark datasets with various resolutions (from $64\times 64$ to $256\times 256$) to demonstrate that CcGAN not only generates diverse, high-quality, and label consistent images, but also substantially outperforms cGAN both visually and quantitatively.
 The effectiveness of SFID is also studied on the RC-49 dataset at the end of Section \ref{sec:experiment}. \end{itemize}

-A preliminary version of this paper has been presented in International Conference on Learning Representations \cite{ding2021ccgan}.
-This paper improves the initial version from several aspects to strengthen our method.
+A preliminary version of this paper has been presented at the International Conference on Learning Representations \cite{ding2021ccgan}.
+The current paper strengthens the initial version in several ways.
 (1) We propose an improved label input (ILI) mechanism to better incorporate regression labels into CcGAN.
 Our experiments in this paper demonstrate the superiority of ILI to the naive label input method in \cite{ding2021ccgan}.
 (2) We introduce Lemmas~\ref{lem:conditional_mean_bound_HVDL} and \ref{lem:conditional_mean_bound_SVDL}, which are used to derive the error bounds of HVDL and SVDL but are omitted in \cite{ding2021ccgan}.
-The motivation of deriving these error bounds are also better illustrated, and an improved proof for the derivation is provided in Appendix.
+The motivation for deriving these error bounds is also better illustrated, and an improved proof for the derivation is provided in Appendix.
 (3) We propose SFID to replace Intra-FID when Intra-FID is not applicable.
-(4) We create a new benchmark dataset called Cell-200 for generaive modeling conditional on regression labels.
+(4) We create a new benchmark dataset called Cell-200 for generative modeling conditional on regression labels.
 (5) We conduct a more extensive empirical study to demonstrate the effectiveness of CcGAN.
 This extensive study includes more datasets (e.g., Cell-200 and Steering Angle) and more complicated settings (e.g., various image resolutions).
-We also add a new baseline, cGAN (concat), to the comparison to better demonstrate that conventional cGANs are inapplicable in our task.
+We also add a new baseline, cGAN (concat), to the comparison to better demonstrate that conventional cGANs are inapplicable to our task.